 Cover for Covid Isolation

 If you are asked to quarantine during your course, you will be covered for an extended stay and a new return flight home.

-You can amend your Summer School booking for free if you contract COVID-19 or are officially required to isolate prior to your travel dates, or if your local area goes into a regional lockdown over the dates you are due to depart.
+You can amend your booking for free if you contract COVID-19 or are officially required to isolate prior to your travel dates, or if your local area goes into a regional lockdown over the dates you are due to depart.

 If we know about what we would consider being major changes to your Summer School experience – whether at your chosen campus, or with the advertised programme – we’ll get in touch with you directly to discuss your options.
 For example, if you have booked to attend a course at one of our campuses, but local restrictions make it prohibitive to enter the area.

-Should you receive a COVID-19 diagnosis before the start of your program, you will be able to submit a claim through our comprehensive travel insurance for your course and travel costs.
+Should you receive a COVID-19 diagnosis before the start of your program, the student will be entitled to receive a credit note, postponement to later 2023 date, or rollover to 2024 course, for all fees paid (no charges), on producing proof of a positive diagnosis.
 In the unlikely event of a positive diagnosis for COVID-19 during the course, cover is included for additional travel and accommodation costs.

 Every student registered with us is covered under our comprehensive travel insurance policy.
 If a student is required to quarantine at any point during the course due to a positive COVID test (including the pre-departure test), then you will be covered for an extended stay and a new return flight home.

 This should be a known fact well before students’ travel and flights should be booked accordingly.
 Courses run in two-week blocks, so if they missed their allocated booking because of quarantine, they could move their booking to the next two weeks, subject to availability.